 Semantic, causal, temporal, entity — why four layers and not one?
 A walkthrough of the graph architecture behind Vektor and the peer-reviewed research it's built on.

-Step-by-step: install Vektor Studio, wire up the MCP server, and have Claude remembering context across sessions.
+Step-by-step: install Vektor Slipstream, wire up the MCP server, and have Claude remembering context across sessions.
 From zero to working in one sitting.

 Most agents accumulate memory noise.
 REM Cycle compresses it.
 A technical breakdown of the 7-phase dream engine, the EverMemOS research it's based on, and the real-world results.